-We used over a dozen online anger management classes and narrowed it down to the top eight.
+We used over a dozen online anger management classes and narrowed it down to the top seven.
 All of the courses on our list offer you the convenience of learning anger management skills at home.
-Some specialize in court-ordered classes, while others may offer coaching or therapy, as well.
+Some specialize in court-ordered classes, while others have a bigger focus on personal improvement.
 The best online anger management classes make it effortless to get the help you need from anywhere.

 - Best Overall - Valley Anger Management | Read review